Privacy Policy

 You have the right to object to the processing of your personal data if it is being used because we deem it necessary for our legitimate interests.
 Where we have obtained your consent to process personal data for certain activities, you may withdraw this consent at any time and we will cease to carry out that particular activity unless we consider there to be an alternative reason to justify our continuing to do so, in which case we will inform you of the reason.

-From 25 May 2018, you also have the right to erase any personal data we hold about you and/or request that it be transferred to another data controller (again, subject to certain exceptions).
+You also have the right to erase any personal data we hold about you and/or request that it be transferred to another data controller (again, subject to certain exceptions).

 Please note that if you exercise any of the rights listed above, we may no longer have the personal data (e.g. contact details, financial information, etc.) necessary to comply with our obligations to you following such request.